open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 This operation MUST accept the following parameters:

 - An OpenTelemetry `Tracer`, used to create `Span`s.
 - An OpenTelemetry `BaggageManager`, used to create OpenTelemetry `Baggage` objects, required to implement the OpenTracing `Span` baggage notion.
 - A set of OpenTelemetry `Propagator`s of the supported types, used to perform context injection and extraction.
 Usually these are the global `Composite Propagator`s.

 The API MUST return an OpenTracing `Tracer`.

-## OpenTracing Tracer Shim
+## Tracer Shim

 ### Inject

 Parameters:

-- A `SpanContext` instance.
+- A `SpanContext`.
 - A `Format` descriptor.
 - A carrier.

-Inject the underlying OpenTelemetry `SpanReference` and `Bagagge` using the registered OpenTelemetry `Propagator`s:
+Inject the underlying OpenTelemetry `Span` and `Bagagge` using the registered OpenTelemetry `Propagator`s:

 - `TEXT_MAP` and `HTTP_HEADERS` formats MUST use the registered OpenTelemetry `HTTPTextPropagator`, if any.